 - 2 tablespoon olive oil or other cooking oil

-- 2 cups of Jasmin rice washed and drained
+- 2 cups Jasmine rice washed and drained

-- 2 heads of green onions finely chopped(optional garnish)
+- 2 heads green onion finely chopped(optional garnish)

 - Add onion, garlic, tomatoes and cilantro to a food processor and blend together until a smooth paste forms (green seasoning), then set aside